 National Open Science Policy

-The Government and the Ministry of Science, Technology and Higher Education have defined as a priority the commitment of science to the principles and practices of Open Science, they are engaged in the elaboration and implementation of a National Open Science Policy based on the statement that Knowledge belongs to all and is for all.
+The Government and the Ministry of Science, Technology and Higher Education have defined the commitment of science to the principles and practices of Open Science as a priority, being committed to the elaboration and implementation of a National Open Science Policy based on the statement that Knowledge is of All and for All.

-Its pillars include: (i) transparency in practices, methodology, observation and data collection, (ii) public availability and re-use of scientific data, public access and transparency in scientific communication, (iv) use of web-based tools to Facilitate scientific collaboration.
+Its pillars are i) transparency in practices, methodology, observation and data collection, ii) public availability and reuse of scientific data, public access and transparency in scientific communication, iv) the use of web-based tools in order to facilitate scientific collaboration.

-The National Open Science Policy will be presented to the public in April 2017, subject to discussion.
+The National Open Science Policy will be publicly presented in April 2017, subject to public discussion.